cardiffnlp/cardiffnlp.github.io/content/authors/ousidhoumn/_index.md

 ---
 # Display name
-title: Alun Preece
+title: Nedjma Ousidhoum
-weight: 60
+weight: 50

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor & Co-Director Crime and Security Research Institute
+role: Lecturer

 # Organizations/Affiliations
 organizations: